Code Clone Detection via an AlphaFold-Inspired Framework: Evaluation

 \subsection{RQ3: Framework Analysis}

 To address RQ3, we conduct a series of experiments to analyze and validate the AlphaCC's core designs.
 All evaluations in this section are based on the GCJ dataset for consistency.

 \textbf{Impact of Code MSA.} Code MSA constitutes a central innovation in AlphaCC, aiming to enhance semantic representation by aligning lexically similar token sequences.
-We compare the default five-sequence Code MSA with two alternatives: a three-sequence configuration and a single-sequence baseline.
-As shown in Table~\ref{code_input_formats}, the five-sequence MSA achieves an F1 score of $97.1\%$, outperforming both the three-sequence variant ($96.7\%$) and the single-sequence baseline ($41.0\%$).
-This substantial improvement of Code MSA compared with the single-sequence baseline demonstrates that exposing the model to multiple semantically related sequences encourages learning of deeper functional invariants while mitigating sensitivity to syntactic variation.
+We compare the default five-sequence Code MSA with two alternatives: a three-sequence configuration and a single token sequence.
+As shown in Table~\ref{code_input_formats}, the five-sequence MSA achieves an F1 score of $97.4\%$, outperforming both the three-sequence variant ($96.7\%$) and the single token sequence ($41.0\%$).
+This substantial improvement of Code MSA compared with the single token sequence demonstrates that exposing the model to multiple semantically related sequences encourages learning of deeper functional invariants while mitigating sensitivity to syntactic variation.
+This, in turn, highlights the importance and effectiveness of Code MSA in enhancing the model’s ability to capture and represent code semantics.
 In addition, the performance improvement of five-sequence Code MSA over three is not markedly significant.
 Therefore, constructing a three-sequence Code MSA presents a faster alternative while maintaining comparable accuracy.
 This efficiency makes it a viable option in situations where speed is essential, presenting a practical balance between effectiveness and efficiency.